Legal information

 Introduction

-This personal data protection policy - and any document to which it refers - specifies the conditions under which Stelliane carries out the processing described below concerning the personal data of any user of the website www.stelliane.com (hereinafter referred to as ‘you’).
+This personal data protection policy — together with any document it refers to — sets out the conditions under which Stelliane carries out the processing activities described below regarding the personal data of any user of the website www.stelliane.com (hereinafter referred to as “you”).

-We process your personal data in compliance with the principles laid down by the regulations applicable to the protection of personal data, in particular:
+We process your personal data in compliance with the principles laid down by the applicable personal data protection regulations, in particular:

--Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 known as the General Data Protection Regulation (‘GDPR’) on the protection of individuals with regard to the processing of personal data and on the free movement of personal data,
+• Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016, known as the General Data Protection Regulation (“GDPR”), on the protection of natural persons with regard to the processing of personal data and on the free movement of such data;

--Law no. 78-17 of 6 January 1978 on data processing, data files and individual liberties, as amended.
+• French Act No. 78-17 of 6 January 1978 on Information Technology, Data Files and Civil Liberties, as amended.

-In accordance with the General Data Protection Regulation, the term ‘personal data’ means any information relating to an identified or identifiable natural person.
+Pursuant to the GDPR, the term “personal data” refers to any information relating to an identified or identifiable natural person.

 The data controller is: